 Total Time: 5 minutes

-Raise a glass to autumn with this Apple Cider Old Fashioned.
-This sophisticated yet easy apple cider and bourbon cocktail will make you feel like a fancy bartender.
+This sophisticated yet easy Apple Cider Old Fashioned requires no obscure ingredients or cocktail shaker, but will make you feel like a fancy bartender.

 Ingredients